oVirt/ovirt-site/source/documentation/vmm-guide/chap-Editing_Virtual_Machines.html.md

 9. Click **OK**.

+## Viewing Virtual Machines Pinned to a Host

+You can use the **Virtual Machines** tab of a host to view virtual machines pinned to that host, even while the virtual machines are offline.

+Virtual machines that are pinned to only one host will shut down rather than migrate when that host becomes inactive.
+You can use the **Pinned to Host** list to see which virtual machines will be affected, and which virtual machines will require a manual restart after the host becomes active again.

+**Viewing Virtual Machines Pinned to a Host**

+1. Click **Compute** &rarr; **Hosts**.

+2. Click a host name to go to the details view.

+3. Click the **Virtual Machines** tab.

+4. Click **Pinned to Host**.

-# Changing the CD for a Virtual Machine
+## Changing the CD for a Virtual Machine

-You can change the CD accessible to a virtual machine while that virtual machine is running.

-**Note:** You can only use ISO files that have been added to the ISO domain of the virtual machine's cluster.
+You can change the CD accessible to a virtual machine while that virtual machine is running, using ISO images that have been uploaded to the data domain of the virtual machine’s cluster.

 **Changing the CD for a Virtual Machine**

-1. Click the **Virtual Machines** tab and select a running virtual machine.
+1. Click **Compute** &rarr; **Virtual Machines** and select a running virtual machine.

-2. Click **Change CD**.
+2. Click **More Actions** &rarr; **Change CD**.

 3. Select an option from the drop-down list:

     * Select an ISO file from the list to eject the CD currently accessible to the virtual machine and mount that ISO file as a CD.

-    * Select **\[Eject]** from the list to eject the CD currently accessible to the virtual machine.
+    * Select **[Eject]** from the list to eject the CD currently accessible to the virtual machine.

 4. Click **OK**.